eliovinciguerra/CHAOS/README.md

     - 'random' – randomly selects one of the above fault types.
 - *faultMask*: A string representing a bitmask to be applied to the target register.
 If set to '0', a random bitmask is generated.
 - *numBitsToChange*: If *faultMask* is set to '0', this integer parameter determines the number of bits to be affected by the randomly generated bitmask.
-- *instTarget*: A string specifying the instruction types that the fault injector can target.
+- *instTarget*: A string specifying the instruction types that CHAOS can target.
 Examples include:
     - 'nop' – no-operation instructions.
     - 'load' – memory load operations.
     - 'store' – memory store operations.